AbhayKatoch/QuizApplication-AI/README.md

 # Online Quiz Application

-A modern **full-stack web application** that enables users to take **personalized quizzes** based on their chosen role, difficulty level, and question length.
+A modern **full-stack web application** that enables users to take **personalized quizzes** based on their chosen role, difficulty level, and quiz length.

 Built with **Django (REST API)** + **LangChain** on the backend and **React + Tailwind CSS + ShadCN UI** on the frontend, the app delivers a smooth and interactive quiz experience.